Vishnu213/Nanosat_FF_mission/README.md

 └── .gitignore
 ```

-- **core** contains the functions and details related to core part of Spacecraft OOS that attitude dynamics models, kinematics, translation dynamics, etc.
+- **core** contains the functions and details related to core part of project that includes attitude dynamics models, kinematics, translation dynamics, etc.
 - **Testing** contains the test of each function/modules.
 # Simulation

 # References